2021 Tax Benefits of Giving

-Donating now ensures that your gift will be fully tax-deductible for 2020.
-And, don’t forget that because of the COVID-19 pandemic, the CARES Act allows you to deduct up to 100% of your adjusted gross income for charitable gifts this year.
+Donating by December 31 ensures that your gift could be fully tax-deductible for 2021.
+And, don’t forget that because of the COVID-19 pandemic, the CARES Act allows you to deduct up to 100% of your adjusted gross income for charitable gifts this year if you itemize your deductions.

 Giving appreciated stock or donating through a donor advised fund can be a very tax-advantageous way to support kids.
 Please call us at 310-396-4557 to make arrangements.